 Naples is Italy in the extreme.
-If you like Italy as far south as Rome, go further south.
-It just gets better.
+If you like Italy as far south as Rome, go further south — it just gets better.
 If Italy is getting a little overwhelming by the time you get down to Rome, think twice about going further.
 Italy intensifies as you plunge deeper.
-And plunging deeper is exactly what we're doing this time as we explore Naples.
+And plunging deeper?
+That's exactly what we're doing this time as we explore Naples.

-We'll go shopping Neapolitan style, dodge scooters in Naples crazy traffic, explore the cities vibrant neighborhoods, admire exquisite ancient mosaics, taste pizza in its birthplace.
+We'll go shopping Neapolitan style, dodge scooters in Naples' crazy traffic, explore the city's vibrant neighborhoods, admire exquisite ancient mosaics, taste pizza in its birthplace.
 Then we climb the lip of a slumbering volcano, and wander the amazing ruins of the Roman town it destroyed.

 So many European travel dreams take you to Italy.
 The Bay of Naples area, about three hours south of Rome, is filled with fun and fascination.
 From Naples, we'll climb smoldering Mount Vesuvius and visit the ruins of Pompeii.

-Centuries before Christ, Naples was a thriving Greek commercial center called Neapolis...or the "new city."
+Centuries before Christ, Naples was a thriving Greek commercial center called Neapolis — or, the "new city."
 Over the ages it became an important center ruled by a series of foreign overlords.
 In the 18th century, Naples finally became the capital of its own independent kingdom.
-Then, with Italian unification in 1861, Naples fell from being an important political capital to just another provincial town.
+Then, with the unification of Italy in 1861, Naples fell from being an important political capital to just another provincial town.

 Neapolitans lament that after their city joined the newly united Italy, its riches were swallowed up by the new country.
 As the city's wealth was used to fund the industrial expansion of the north, Naples eventually lost its status and glamour.

-But get beyond this, Naples surprises the observant traveler with its good humor and decency.
-It's people have an impressive knack for living, eating, and raising children in the streets.
+But get beyond this and Naples surprises the observant traveler with its good humor and decency.
+Its people have an impressive knack for living, eating, and raising children in the streets.

 Southern Italy's leading city, Naples offers a fascinating collection of museums, churches, and eclectic architecture.
 This tangled mess — as intense an urban scene as anything you'll find in western Europe — still somehow manages to breathe, laugh, and sing…with a captivating Italian accent.

-Still, just to be cautions, assume any jostle or commotion is a smoke screen created by a thieve team up to no good.
+Still, just to be cautions, assume any jostle or commotion is actually a smoke screen created by a thief team up to no good.
 Con artists are more clever than you.
-Also, assume able bodied beggars are actually pick pockets.
+And also, assume able-bodied beggars are actually pick pockets.
 Keep your money belt hidden.

 Neapolitan traffic is thrilling.
 Red lights are considered discretionary.
 Pedestrians need to be wary, particularly of the motor scooters.
-Be careful but assertive.
+Be careful, but be assertive.
 While many timid tourists get stalled on the curb, I get across quicker by jaywalking in the shadow of confident locals.

 Spaccanapoli, literally "split Naples," is a perfectly straight street that dates from ancient Greek times.
 It leads through the colorful heart of the old city.

 You name it, it occurs right on the streets today, as it has for centuries.
-Kids turn a wide spot in the sidewalk into a soccer field. ...walls are crusty with posters and death announcements.
-Both neighborly chit-chat and heated arguments take place curbside.
+Kids turn a wide spot in the sidewalk into a soccer field.
+Walls are crusty with posters and death announcements.
+Neighborly chitchat and heated arguments take place curbside.
 Blue buckets help busy moms connect with the delivery boy.
 Everyone seems connected by cell phones.
 And fast food comes in the form of a folded pizza.

 Even though for many Italians, soccer is like a religion, churches remain an important part of the community.
-Stepping into the lavishly baroque Jesu Nouvo church you'll learn how, along with sports heroes, Neapolitans have their religious heroes too.
+Stepping into the lavishly Baroque Gesù Nouvo church you'll learn how, along with sports heroes, Neapolitans have their religious heroes too.

-He was so loved by the local community that when he died in 1927 there was a movement to make him a saint.
-After it was shown that he had cured two people of deadly diseases he was fast tracked to sainthood in 1987.
+Moscati was so loved by the local community that when he died in 1927 there was a movement to make him a saint.
+After it was shown that he had cured two people of deadly diseases, he was fast-tracked to sainthood in 1987.

-The church where the saint preached has made a small museum covered with Ex Voti.
-An Ex Voto is given as thanks for prayers — in this case to Saint Moscati — that were answered.
-Each has a symbol of the ailment cured...heart disease, lung problems, a sick child, whatever...
+The church where the saint preached has made a small museum covered with ex-voti.
+These are given as thanks for prayers — in this case to Saint Moscati — that were answered.
+Each has a symbol of the ailment cured: heart disease, lung problems, a sick child, whatever.

-A big bomb casing hangs in the corner.
-In 1943, it fell through the dome of Father Moscati's church, but destroyed almost nothing...some say yet another miracle.
+A bomb casing hangs in the corner.
+In 1943, it fell through the dome of Father Moscati's church, but destroyed almost nothing — some say yet another miracle.